mass76620/outages/README.md

 ## Test

-Tests are written with jest in order to execute them, please run the following command:
+Tests are written with jest in order to execute them.
+Run the following command:

 ```
   yarn run test